jcu-eresearch/matrix-helpers/designs.md

    It's important to note that this context is *different* from the final keyword replacement, which takes place later.

-1. Design areas are turned into `echo` PHP code in a `design_file.php` and this file is cached.
+1. Design areas and parse code are turned into `echo` PHP code in a `design_file.php` and this file is cached.
+You can equate writing Parse code to writing PHP that'll be executed later.

 1. If there are any `Design Customisations` present, these are generated after the main Design PHP file was generated.